cultureamp/kaizen-design-system/docs/discussion--basic-component.md

 - Allow access to `className`
 - Prefix boolean props with `is` or `has`
 - Prefix function props with `on`
+- Should we set a default value for `boolean` props or leave it undefined?
+  - When passing the value into functions, without a default value you'll need to make the function also accept `undefined`

 ## Linting (these should be autofixed)